 0x80246007: Attempt other methods of upgrading the operating system. download and run the media creation tool.
 See Download windows 10.

-0x80240017: Administrative policies enforced by your organization might be preventing the upgrade.
+0x80240017: The upgrade is unavailable for this edition of Windows.
+Administrative policies enforced by your organization might be preventing the upgrade.
 Contact your IT administrator.

 0x80070020: Use the MSCONFIG tool to perform a clean boot on the machine and then try to perform the update again.
 For more information, see How to perform a clean boot in Windows.